elementor/elementor-developers-docs/src/widgets/index.md

 ## Rendering Widgets

-Learn how the widget render mechanism works and how to use in your widgets:
+Learn about the widget render mechanism and how to use it in your widgets:

 * [Widget Settings](./widget-settings)
 * [Rendering Text](./rendering-text)